Ma3Route/node-sdk/example/README.md

 You should also consider using the `MA3ROUTE_API_KEY` and `MA3ROUTE_API_SECRET` environment variables instead.

-**Security Warning**: Once you are done running the file you should delete your API secret from `./auth.js`. **This is a precaution to avoid accidentally publicizing your secret**.
+**Security Warning**: Once you are done running the examples you should delete your API secret from `./auth.js`. **This is a precaution to avoid accidentally publicizing your secret**.